wombathead/wombathead.github.io/_posts/2021-12-03-advent-of-code-day-3.md

 	   finally (return (first remaining)))))
 ```

+`filter-rule` is a function that takes two numbers and decides whether to
+return the character `0` or `1`.
+This is then run at each iteration to
+determine which character we would filter the remaining candidates on (i.e.,
+whether to look for a `0` or a `1` at the current index under consideration).
+For `generator` this was the rule specifying that, if the number of zeroes at
+the given index exceeds the number of ones then we remove all candidates
+without a `0` at the given index; for `scrubber` we remove all candidates
+without a `1` at the given index if the number of ones exceeds the number of
-To filter out all invalid candidates for `generator` and `scrubber`, I could
+zeroes.
+Actually filtering out all the invalid candidates is then simply a case
+of calling `filter-candidates` on the puzzle input, once for `generator` and
-just pass the puzzle input and a lambda function corresponding to the
+once for `scrubber`, and a lambda function corresponding to the appropriate
-appropriate rules, like so:
+rule:

 ```lisp
 ;; filter out invalid bitstrings for generator